Health of mothers and babies

 For more information see Antenatal care during COVID–19, 2020.

-Around half (51%) of all births were non-instrumental vaginal births.
-When instrumental births were required, vacuum extraction was more common than forceps (8% and 5% of all births, respectively) (Figure 2).
+Vaginal births may be either non-instrumental or instrumental.
+Half (50%) of all births were non-instrumental vaginal births.
+When instrumental births were required, vacuum extraction was more common than forceps (7% and 5% of all births, respectively) (Figure 2).

-Since 2009, the rate of non-instrumental vaginal births decreased (from 57% in 2009 to 51% in 2019) whereas the caesarean section rate increased (from 32% in 2009 to 36% in 2019) (Figure 1).
+Since 2010, the rate of non-instrumental vaginal births has decreased (from 56% in 2010 to 50% in 2020) whereas the caesarean section rate has increased (from 32% in 2010 to 37% in 2020) (Figure 1).
 The rate of vaginal birth with instruments was relatively stable over this time, between 12% and 13%.
 These trends remain when changes in maternal age over time are considered.

 Gestational age is the duration of pregnancy in completed weeks.
 Gestational age is reported in 3 categories: pre‑term (less than 37 weeks gestation), term (37 to 41 weeks) and post-term (42 weeks and over).
 The gestational age of a baby has important implications for their health, with poorer outcomes generally reported for those born early.
 Pre‑term birth is associated with a higher risk of adverse neonatal outcomes.